$L_1$-norm regularized $L_1$-norm best-fit line problem: Estimating an -Norm Regularized -Norm Best-Fit Line

-\begin{proof} For each fixed coordinate, Algorithm 1 finds an optimal solution according to Lemma 1.
+Given a penalty $\lambda$, an optimal solution to \eqref{formulation3} with the preservation of one coordinate $\hat{\jmath}$ and $v_{\hat{\jmath}} = 1$ requires the sorting of $(m-1)$ lists of ratios according to Lemma \ref{p4}.
+The process is repeated for each choice of $\hat{\jmath}$ and the solution with the smallest objective function value is retained.
+Therefore, for a penalty $\lambda$, the proposed method requires sorting $m(m-1)$ lists of ratios in total, each costing $(n\log n)$ running time.
+This motivates an $O{(m^2n \log n)}$ algorithm for estimating $v$ formalized in Algorithm 1 below. \begin{prop} For a given $\lambda$ and data $x_i \in \mathbb{R}^m$, $i\in N$, Algorithm 1 finds an optimal solution to \eqref{formulation3}. \end{prop} \begin{proof} For each fixed coordinate, Algorithm 1 finds an optimal solution according to Lemma 1.
 From among those solutions, Algorithm 1 picks the one with the smallest combination of error plus regularization term. \end{proof}